-- Enter the Edit context by clicking on the Edit tab.
-You can also navigate there by going to the View menu and selecting Edit.
+- Enter the Editor context by clicking on the Editor tab.
+You can also navigate there by going to the View menu and selecting Editor.

 - For each sensor perspective, we will set the optimal depth range per clip, and apply the refinement algorithm to enhance our depth data.